 As for the food, there are lots of restaurants offering authentic local Filipino dishes as well as fresh seafood.
-And as for accommodations, there’s every one for every budget.
+And as for accommodations, there’s everyone for every budget.
 If you’re a backpacker, you can easily find homestays and hostels.
 There are also hotels and resorts that offer more amenities.
 We’ve stayed in an island resort and budget hotel, and both times we had a great time.
-All in all, we love Siargao for its very chill ambience and natural attractions.
+All in all, we love Siargao for its very chill ambiance and natural attractions.

 Contributed by Katherine & Hali| Follow them on Tara Lets Anywhere and Facebook